khansgitaccount/hardwareinfo/README.md

 ## Features

-The Device Information App includes the following features:
+The Hardware Information App App includes the following features:

 - Manufacturer: Displays the manufacturer of the device (e.g., Samsung, Oppo).
 - Model Name and Model Number: Shows the name and number of the device model.